Caregiver burnout is taking a serious toll on my mental health

 Unsurprisingly, those extra demands can wreak havoc on a caregiver’s mental health.
 A review of numerous studies from 2010 to 2020 indicated that CF caregivers reported increased levels of depression and anxiety.
 Yet, I feel like there is a lack of awareness or discussion about improving caregiver mental health.

 I learned more about the importance of mental health support when I was able to attend a cystic fibrosis mother’s retreat in September.
-There, I bonded with other women over the unique mental health challenges that we caregivers face.
+There, I bonded with other women over the unique mental health challenges we caregivers face.
 Not many people can relate to the level of stress and anxiety we live through on a daily basis while trying to protect our children’s health.
 We were able to share about all of our struggles in a safe setting.
 That connected experience alone boosted my mental health.

-Another huge thing that happened at the retreat was that I was able to relax for the first time in a very long time.
+Another huge thing that happened at the retreat was I was able to relax for the first time in a very long time.
 Someone else was in charge of everything.
 As a caregiver, it’s rare that I can feel responsibility-free.
 It did wonders for my mental health during this period.
 Unfortunately, I can’t go on weekly retreats.

 Instead, I’m taking smaller daily actions to alleviate my stress levels and boost my mood.
 I don’t purport to have it all figured out, but I’m trying to prioritize exercise, limit social media, and get outdoors as much as possible.
 I make a concerted effort to be more present and mindful with my time, especially on the weekends.
 That way I can go into the week recharged.